 Don’t let good ideas slip away

 Coming up with blog post titles and ebook outlines all in one sitting can be daunting, if not near impossible.
-Give yourself something to work from by keeping a regular note of customer queries, news stories and brainwaves as they come to you.
+Give yourself something to work from by keeping a regular note of customer queries, news stories, data points and brainwaves as they come to you.

 Some people prefer old-fashioned notebooks, but there are plenty of online options too.
 Personally, we like Microsoft OneNote.
 It lets you create notebooks with dividers and tabs, enter text, images, URLs, screengrabs, audio recordings and more on a freeform page.
 You can drag items around on the page freely so it feels less linear than a word processor.
 In combination with OneDrive, you can share notebooks online and access them on iOS and Android devices.